heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

   There is no internet today.

 17/Jan/25
-  Today i did some python test.
-I asked chatgpt to give me some questions on the things i've learnt and i did well getting 90%
+  Today I did some Python tests.
+I asked ChatGPT to give me some questions on the things I've learned and I did well getting 90%

+18/Jan/25
+  Today I did more Python tests.
+I asked ChatGPT for more tests.
+I prefer applying to just learning alone.